ShabalalaWATP/GARDAIN/README.md

 ## Future Features Roadmap

+- **The Web App hosted on AWS**: As it stands the Web App is run locally, we would look to put this on AWS.
 - **The addition of proper user authentification**: To ensure proper security we must ensure users of the app are tracked and ensure their data on their own device is protected.
 - **Greater cross platform support**: The initial apps take the form of a web app and an iOS app, we would look to offer an Android Mobile App, a Windows, Linux and MacOS Desktop app in the future for both SafePassage and GARDIAN.
 - **Ability to drop Pins, Polygons, Other Shapes Manually**: Currentley the operator of the Dashboard cannot add these features manually on the dashboard they are fed in from AWS, it's a high priority to allow them to do this.